 We assess whether the accumulation of foreign currency reserves in the Asia-Pacific region may have unintended consequences in the form of increased private sector risk-taking.
 To do so we carry out a country-specific daily data event study analysis of the relationship between official announcements of reserves stocks and various proxy measures of risk-taking.
-Overall, our results suggest that reserves accumulation does not assert a significant influence on risk-taking.
+Overall, our results suggest that reserves accumulation exerts no systematic influence on risk-taking.

-Keywords: Foreign exchange reserves; risk-taking; implied volatility; credit default swaps JEL classifications: F31, G15
+Keywords: Foreign exchange reserves; risk-taking; implied volatility; credit default swaps

+JEL classifications: F31, G15

 Fatum: School of Business, University of Alberta, Edmonton, Alberta, Canada T6G 2R6, rasmus.fatum@ualberta.ca; Yetman: Bank for International Settlements, Representative Office for Asia and the Pacific, 78th Floor, Two IFC, 8 Finance Street, Central, Hong Kong, james.yetman@bis.org.
 Fatum is also Research Associate at the Federal Reserve Bank of Dallas, and gratefully acknowledges financial support from a Foote Professorship in International Business.
 The views expressed in this paper are those of the authors and do not necessarily reflect those of the Bank for International Settlements.
-We thank, without implication, participants at the HKMA-BIS conference on "The price, real and financial effects of exchange rates", a BIS workshop and Bank of Thailand-PIER seminar, as well as Stijn Claessens, Hans Genberg, Madhu Mohanty, Christian Upper, Giorgio Valente and an anonymous referee for helpful comments.
-Anamaria Illes provided excellent research assistance.
-Any remaining errors are solely attributable to the authors.
+We thank participants at the HKMA-BIS conference on "The price, real and financial effects of exchange rates", a BIS workshop, and Bank of Thailand-PIER seminar, as well as Joshua Aizenman, Yin-Wong Cheung, Stijn Claessens, Hans Genberg, Sheng Liugang, Madhu Mohanty, Christian Upper and Giorgio Valente for helpful comments.
+Anamaria Illes and Pamela Pogliani provided excellent research assistance.